What Is Vulkan Run Time Libraries?

 It typically consists of many different functions that are commonly used by various programs.
 The runtime library enables a software program to execute with its complete functionality.
 It provides several add-on program resources that are essential to the primary program.

-How Is It Installed On Your PC?
+How Vulkan Run Time Libraries Installed On Your PC?

 This library gets installed by display card manufacturers such as NVIDIA, Intel or AMD.
 So it may have got installed during the last time you updated your video driver.